Is Turquoise Hill Resources Ltd. (TRQ) a Keeper?

-Turquoise Hill Resources Ltd. (NYSE:TRQ) went up by 2.38% from its latest closing price compared to the recent 1-year high of $31.57.
-The company’s stock price has collected 12.21% of gains in the last five trading sessions.
+Turquoise Hill Resources Ltd. (NYSE:TRQ) went down by -2.46% from its latest closing price compared to the recent 1-year high of $32.09.
+The company’s stock price has collected -0.13% of loss in the last five trading sessions.
 The Wall Street Journal reported on 03/14/22 that Rio Tinto Offers $2.7 Billion to Buy Rest of Turquoise Hill Stake

 Is It Worth Investing in Turquoise Hill Resources Ltd. (NYSE :TRQ) Right Now?